fChristenson/sassy-stats/README.md

 * Variables

 ## Submitting a bug report
-If you want to help make the tool better please submit the reference name, what you expect the number to be and the files where the reference is found.
+If you want to help make the tool better please submit the issue with the files that you ran the tool against, this will help us create a test against your specific problem.